tom-draper/api-analytics/README.md

 A lightweight API analytics solution, complete with a dashboard.

-Currently available for FastAPI and Flask.
+Currently available for:
+ - Python: Flask and FastAPI
+ - Go: Gin

 ## Getting Started